 This is a wedding invitation classic: To get raised letters, paper is pressed between an inked plate and a metal plate to punch the text upward from the underside of the card.
 It allows texture, and readability from the ink.

-Our pick: Paper Source Engraved Script Wedding Invitation, 100 for $220, Paper Source
+Our pick: Paper Source Engraved Script Wedding Invitation, from $220 for 100, Paper Source

 This style is both classic and modern.
 Text and graphics are indented into thick (board) paper with a metal plate.
 The text and graphics can have color ink, or sometimes just indentations within the invitation for texture.
 Because of the technique, this can be a more pricey invitation option.

-Our pick: Kaydi Bishop Botanical Garden wedding invitations, 100 for $485, Minted
+Our pick: Kaydi Bishop Botanical Garden wedding invitations, from $485 for 100, Minted

 Embossing is similar to engraving in that paper is pressed upwards to create texture.
 With embossed invitations, the text or graphic that has been pressed remains colorless, which is why it is typically reserved for the graphics of the invitation so guests can still read the details.